CariLT01/vdca-server/README.md

 - Semantic matching artificial intelligence model to predict the correct answer
 - Ability to do spelling questions
 - Fill in the blank artificial intelligence model for fill in the blank questions
-- Fully automatic with no human intervention
+- **Fully automatic with no human intervention**
+- Use of LLM to answer questions via OpenRouter, extremely high accuracy.
+Only used if the semantic matching model is not confident enough or has high ambiguity between two words
+- Uses an "answer reputation" system to score answers that have appeared in previous questions but not exactly the same question

 ## System requirements

-- Atleast **8 GB** of RAM
+- At least **8 GB** of RAM
 - Must be running Windows

 It is possible that you must be **root** to run this program.